Jordan Theodore

-Jordan Theodore (born December 11, 1989) is an American-born naturalized Macedonian professional basketball player who last played for Reyer Venezia of the Lega Basket Serie A. He also represents the senior North Macedonia national team.
+Jordan Theodore (born December 11, 1989) is an American-born naturalized Macedonian professional basketball player who last played for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
+He also represents the senior North Macedonia national team.
 He played college basketball at Seton Hall.

 High school career

 Theodore grew up in Englewood, New Jersey, and attended and played high school basketball at Paterson Catholic High School.

 College career

 Theodore played his entire college basketball career at Seton Hall University, with the Seton Hall Pirates.
 He finished his senior season with the Pirates, averaging 16.1 points per game and 6.6 assists per game.

 Theodore broke Golden Sunkett's single-season school record of 197 assists.
 He had 226 assists in his senior season.
 The previous record was set 49 years prior, in the 1962–63 season.